utsavk98/ece470/README.md

 ```
 This will enable more seemless working later.
 First, create a folder for this project, labelling it whatever fills your heart with joy.

 Download our team's source code into this folder.
-The scene is called "RobotForwardKin.ttt" and the source code is "project.ipynb".
+The scene is called "Collision Path.ttt" and the source code is "project.ipynb".
 '
 In this folder, there are three other files which must also be included.
 *v-rep.py - located: vrep/programming/remoteApiBindings/python/python/vrep.py